snitko/straight-server/README.md

 Implications of restarting the server
 -------------------------------------

-If you shut the server down and the start it again, all unresolved orders (status < 2 and non-expired) are automatically picked up and the server starts checking on them again until they expire.
-Please note that you'd need to make sure you client side reconnects to the order's websocket again.
+If you shut the server down and then start it again, all unresolved orders (status < 2 and non-expired) are automatically picked up and the server starts checking on them again until they expire.
+Please note that you'd need to make sure your client side reconnects to the order's websocket again.
 This is because on server shutdown, all websocket connections are closed, therefore, there's no way to automatically restore them.
 It is thus client's responsibility to check when websocket is closed, then periodically try to connect to it again.